 29/01/1845 – The Scotsman – Highland and Agricultural Society of Scotland show.
 Mr Henry J Burn Esq, Cuttlehill for clay pipes.

 Below – 11/04/1856 – Dundee, Perth and Cupar Advertiser – Cuttlehill Fireclay Co for sale.
-(Note – SBH – I am unsure if this relates to the Cuttlehill Brick and Tile Works at Crossgates or Leven)
+(Note – SBH – I am unsure if this relates to the Cuttlehill Brick and Tile Works at Crossgates or Leven – most likely the former)

 Below – 27/02/1858 – Alloa Advertiser – Cuttlehill Fireclay and Tile Works for sale.

 Below- 25/06/1859 – Dunfermline Saturday Press – Cuttlehill Fire Clay Works for sale.

 Below – 22/09/1859 – Fifeshire Journal – The minerals in the Estate of Hill of Beath near Dunfermline consisting of coal, ironstone and fireclay for sale … (Note – SBH – I believe this article refers to the Cuttlehill Brickworks as it states “Further particulars may be obtained on application to Mr Nasmyth at the fire clay works near Crossgates …

 1868 – J Philp, Cuttlehill Brickworks, Inverkeithing, Fife.
 (John Philp as in the owner of the Alva Brick and Tile Works)?